SMSourov/BingWallpaperPs/README.md

 Dependencies:
 - For Windows:
 	- Powershell v7 or later versions
+	- Powershell v5 (It is needed to send desktop notifications.)
 - For Linux OS
 	- Powershell v7 or later versions
 	- `neofetch` (It is needed to determine the desktop environment.)
+	- `libnotify` (it is needed to send desktop notifications.)

 On Windows and on Linux, the command would be